Bashar Murad

-Bashar Murad (بشار مراد; born 7 February 1993) is a Palestinian singer-songwriter and video artist based in East Jerusalem.
-His music addresses societal norms, the Israeli occupation, and gender equality in the Middle East.
+Bashar Murad (بشار مراد; born 7 February 1993) is a Palestinian singer based in East Jerusalem.
+His music addresses societal norms and issues of gender equality in the Middle East.
 He is best known for his collaboration with Icelandic techno-punk band Hatari on the song "Klefi / Samed", which was released shortly after Hatari raised banners featuring the Palestinian flag at the final of Eurovision Song Contest 2019 in Tel Aviv.
 Murad released his debut EP Maskhara in June 2021.

 Early life

 Murad was born in East Jerusalem in 1993, to parents Said Murad and Fadia Daibes.
 Murad's father, Said, is the founder of the Palestinian musical group Sabreen, the first Palestinian group of its kind.
 Sabreen was founded in 1980, and Murad was born during the height of their career.
 Music helped Murad to overcome the pressure from growing up in an occupied territory.

-Upon graduating from the Jerusalem American School, Murad pursued a bachelor's degree at Bridgewater College, Virginia.
+Upon graduating from the Jerusalem American School, Murad pursued a bachelor's degree at Bridgewater College, Virginia, United States.
 In the United States, he realized that not a lot of his co-students knew much about Palestine, yet they wanted to know more about it.
 This made him realise that he did not want to escape politics and started covering these issues in his music.
 Since returning to East Jerusalem in 2014 and after publishing several singles in Arabic and English on his YouTube channel, Murad has built an online following.